Privacy

 In particular, we do not share personal data with third parties for purposes of advertising or address trading.

-Data will be transmitted to analysis services if you use our website.
-If you contact us via the chatbot system, your data will be transmitted to e-bot7.
-If you use our product tours or if we send you a message via Intercom in the application, some of your data will be sent to Intercom.
+When using our website, data will be transmitted to analysis services.
+If you send us your ideas via our weclapp Product Portal, your data will be transmitted to Productboard.
+If you use our product tours, if we send you a message via Intercom or if we provide you with information via the chat system, some data will be transmitted to Intercom.
 If you use the Albacross service on our website, data will be transmitted to Albacross.

 4. Data transmission to third countries or international organisations